INTS 304: Social Movements and Community Activism

 The University Catalog is the authoritative source for information on courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.

 Course Information from the University Catalog

 Examines how citizens, individually and collectively, accomplish social change in society through case study analysis.
 Considers advantages and limits of social change strategies from communication and social movement theory perspectives.
 Surveys topics including how leaders maintain momentum in face of opposition; how movements and organizations use slogans, symbols and music to inspire followers; and how participants construct persuasive media campaigns and political arguments to facilitate policy change.
 Notes: One credit of experiential learning enables students to explore their role as social advocates and effective citizens in context of community.
-Equivalent to NCLC 304.
+Limited to three attempts.

 1 Section Currently Scheduled for Fall 2022

 From the Schedule of Classes